Digestive biscuit

 A digestive biscuit, sometimes described as a sweet-meal biscuit, is a semi-sweet biscuit that originated in Scotland.
-The digestive was first developed in 1839 by two Scottish doctors to aid digestion.
-The term digestive is derived from the belief that they had antacid properties due to the use of sodium bicarbonate when they were first developed.
+The digestive was first developed in 1839 by two doctors to aid digestion.
+The term digestive is derived from the belief, around the time the biscuit was first introduced, that they had antacid properties due to the use of sodium bicarbonate as an ingredient.
 Historically, some producers used diastatic malt extract to "digest" some of the starch that existed in flour prior to baking.

-First manufactured by McVitie's in 1892 with a secret recipe developed by Sir Alexander Grant, their digestive is the best-selling biscuit in the UK.
+First manufactured by McVitie's in 1892 to a secret recipe developed by Sir Alexander Grant, their digestive is the best-selling biscuit in the United Kingdom.
 In 2009, the digestive was ranked the fourth most popular biscuit for "dunking" into tea among the British public, with the chocolate digestive (produced by McVitie's since 1925) coming in at number one.
 The chocolate variant from McVitie's is routinely ranked the UK's favourite snack.

 History

 In 1839, digestives were developed in the United Kingdom by two Scottish doctors to aid digestion.
 In an 1851 issue of The Lancet, London's advertising section offered brown meal digestive biscuits.
-At the time, it was asserted grain millers knew only of bran and endosperm.
+At the time, it was asserted that grain millers knew only of bran and endosperm.
 After 10% of the whole grain's coarser outer-bran coat was removed, and because the innermost 70% of pure endosperm was reserved for other uses, brown meal, representing only 20% of the whole grain, remained, consisting of about 15% fine bran and 85% white flour.
-By 1912 it was more widely known that brown meal included the germ, which lent a characteristic sweetness.
+By 1912, it was more widely known that brown meal included the germ, which lent a characteristic sweetness.